How To Build An Engaged Email List

 III.
 Push notification opt-in

 Most eCommerce sites provide desktop and mobile applications.
-If you have one too, it’s recommended to add a push notification opt-in.
+If you have one too, or planning to build your own app in the nearest time, it’s recommended to add a push notification opt-in.
 This is a type of opt-in form that asks permission from the users whether they want to receive push notifications or not.

 Once the users are opt-in, short messages will pop up on the user’s screen (browser or mobile).
 The message may contain the latest news, special offers, and other helpful information relevant to your online store.